Albert-Aiqi-Zhang/Sorting-Alogorithm-Visualizer/README.md

 # Sorting-Alogorithm-Visualizer
 A visualizer of insertion sort, selection sort, quick sort, heap sort, etc.
-Welcome to my sorting algorithm visualzier!
+Welcome to my sorting algorithm visualizer!
 This program is written in Python.
 In my opinion, sorting algorithm is a beauty around all algorithms, so I decide to make a visualization of them.

 ![merge sort](https://github.com/Albert-Aiqi-Zhang/Sorting-Alogorithm-Visualizer/blob/main/Screen%20Shots/merget_sort.png)